plausible/website/_posts/2024-11-29-tracking-google-ads-and-other-paid-campaigns-with-plausible.md

 With the auto-tagging method, you won’t be able to pinpoint the exact campaign, content or terms that brought you traffic.
 For more granular tracking or if you prefer not to use auto-tagging, you can manually add UTM parameters to your ad URLs.

-When a UTM tag is present in the link, it takes priority over other parameters.
+When UTM tags are present in the URL, it takes priority over other parameters.
 And unlike the "gclid" and "msclkid" marketing parameters, we do not strip the values of UTM tags which provides you more context.

+T﻿o track your campaigns using this method, follow these steps:

-Step 1: Create a UTM-tagged URL.
+**Step 1:** Create a UTM-tagged URL.
 You can utilize the [Google Campaign URL Builder](https://ga-dev-tools.google/campaign-url-builder/) for this purpose or do it manually.
 For example: <https://yourwebsite.com?utm_source=google&utm_medium=ppc&utm_campaign=spring_sale&utm_content=text_ad&utm_term=shoes>

 Explanation of parameters: